doselect/docs.doselect.com/source/index.html.md

 Parameter | Description | Source
 --------- | ----------- | ------
-slug | Unique identifier of a test |  GET all tests response will have this in each test.
+slug | Unique identifier of a test |  "GET all Tests" response will contain this parameter in each test.

 ## Get All Candidates of a Test